Welcome to ACLED's Style Guide!

 Not: October 21, 2018,

-Use a.m. and p.m. for times of day.
+Use the 24-hour clock for times of day.

 E.g., 7 a.m.